FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence: Introduction

 In this paper, we develop a novel device-friendly PFL architecture that is suitable for EI, named knowledge cache-driven FL architecture (FedCache).
-In contrast to prior architectures, FedCache reserves a knowledge cache on the server to store the latest knowledge associated with each private sample, and applies a customized knowledge cache-driven personalized distillation technique for on-device model training.
+FedCache is a novel client-server interaction paradigm, which maintains a knowledge cache on the server to store the latest knowledge associated with each private sample, and applies a customized knowledge cache-driven personalized distillation technique for on-device model training.
 During the initialization process, all private samples on clients are encoded into hashes via a deep pre-trained neural network, so as to discern the relational degree among samples in a privacy-preserving manner.
 During the training process, each on-device model is optimized via personalized knowledge distillation over the ensemble of relevant knowledge whose corresponding hashes are the $R$-nearest neighbors of the hash of the given sample to be optimized on, which is fetched from the server-side knowledge cache.
 To our best knowledge, FedCache is \textbf{the first Sample-grained Logits Interaction-based Architecture (SLIA) dispensed with features transmission and public datasets}, ensuring the satisfactory performance of on-device models while meeting the practical limitations of EI.

 In general, we summarize the contributions of our proposed FedCache as follows: \begin{itemize} \item \textbf{Device Friendliness.} FedCache is a device-friendly architecture that enables only small-scale ensemble logits to be transferred between clients and the server during training without needing public datasets.
 Meanwhile, FedCache supports collaborative training on devices with heterogeneous models. \item \textbf{Scalability.} FedCache is a highly scalable architecture for large-scale devices since it eliminates the need to keep a cumbersome global model on the server and also enables asynchronous training, effectively reducing the server-side computation and client-server synchronization consumption. \item \textbf{Effectiveness.} FedCache is compared with state-of-art PFL methods with various architectures on four common datasets.
 Results confirm that FedCache achieves performance comparable to benchmark algorithms while improving communication efficiency by two orders of magnitude. \end{itemize}